How to Practice the 12 Laws of the Universe to Live Your Best Life

 11. Law of rhythm

-Aligning your life with this law means practicing patience and embracing grace in different seasons of your life, says Firester.
+How to practice it: Aligning your life with this law means practicing patience and embracing grace in different seasons of your life, says Firester.
 When you adopt this mindset, “setbacks become moments of valued reflections, plateaus become restful, and inevitable flows of abundance become more appreciated and thus taken advantage of to their fullest extent,” says Firester.
 “Seeing life as full of seasons is a way in which to incorporate the law of rhythm into your daily mindset.”

 12. The law of gender

 The law of gender refers little to the biological state of the sexes or even gender as we know it and more symbolically to the two types of energy we balance in this lifetime, says Firester.
-She says that, in this case, the divine masculine is confident, strong, and actionable energy and the divine feminine is flowing, settling, and absorbing creative energy.
+She says that, in this case, the divine masculine is confident, strong, and actionable energy while the divine feminine is flowing, settling, and absorbing creative energy.

 This law operates under the idea of these two converging energies (name them what you please) and the interaction between them in different areas of life.
 It’s important to learn when it's time for either an outward or more inward type of strength in each situation that presents itself to you, says Firester.
 “Overdoing it on either energy can take away from a balanced mindset and experience in life.”

-Now that you know more about what the 12 laws of the universe are, you may be wondering how you can take advantage of them in your life and begin designing your dream reality.
 Rather than viewing these laws as something to master or as content to be memorized for a test, Firester recommends taking a gentler approach and reminding yourself that these laws of the universe are something to work on throughout your life.
 "Working on them is what is important; letting go of the need to master any will make the work we do more effective,” she says.

 “Writing them down on post-it notes on your desk at work, creating a lock screen on your phone which displays some of the ones you are working on, or simply meditating upon them while in your daily actions is a great way to align your thoughts, actions, and life with these laws,” says Firester.
 When you are consistently reminded of the laws, you’ll be more likely to adopt the mindsets of them.